Supermagnum/SuperKoch/README.md

 Morse alphabets that should be used : Primarly International, but the possibility to add regional extras like the Norwegian Æ Ø and Å.
 Those extras should be possible to add to the characters learned with a option in settings.

-Compatible with a Murmur client that can connect to a murmur server, that enables chatting in morse code with other users. https://www.mumble.info/
+Compatibility with a Murmur client that can connect to a murmur server, that enables chatting in morse code with other users. https://www.mumble.info/